wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 > p.2/3: That PGV is encodable to PCP contributes to showing the expressivity of PCP, just like in Wadler's earlier work encoding GV to CP showed the expressivity of CP.
 But that's not what the authors discuss: rather, they claim that this encoding shows a "strong" link to linear logic.
 Since this is claimed right after the same qualifier is used for the link between GV and CP, I was expecting the same link "strength".
 However, looking at the typing rules of PCP in the appendix, I was left wondering how near to classical linear logic PCP actually is.
 To me, PCP looks like a "standard" session type system with priorities, obtained by replacing the usual session type symbols (e.g., ! and ?) with the symbols of the connectives and units of CLL and adopting the typing rule for bound output (tensor) instead of the one for free output.
 Is this sufficient to claim a strong link to linear logic?
 At the very least, the link seems weaker than the one presented with CP.

 @wenkokke: We should clarify the link between CP and PCP if we want to keep these claims about the "strong" link to linear logic. @reviewer3 is right in that the relation between PCP and CLL is tenuous at best.
 We don't have CLL--->PCP, even if we suspect it holds, and we know that certainly PCP-/->CLL.
+It's probably best to leave the injection from CLL into PCP to a journal version of the PCP/PGV paper, so we should put some qualifications on PGVs ties to linear logic.

-TODO: either we prove the injection from CP--->PCP or GV--->PGV, or we put some serious qualifiers on the claim that PGV has any ties to linear logic, and weaken the terminology to "logic-inspired"
+- [ ] either we prove the injection from CP--->PCP or GV--->PGV, or we put some serious qualifiers on the claim that PGV has any ties to linear logic, and weaken the terminology to "logic-inspired"

-TODO: add in PCP section that as for CP, in PCP we prove cycle elimination and obtain deadlock freedom as a result of that; this is the most formal connection to LL.
+- [ ] add in PCP section that as for CP, in PCP we prove cycle elimination and obtain deadlock freedom as a result of that; this is the most formal connection to LL.
 It is not clear what priorities mean in logic and if they have a meaning at all and definitely CP --> PCP and PCP -/-> are not proved but we can conjecture them and say these are future work!

 > It seems to me that the work by Balzers et al. on manifest sharing for Intuitionistic Linear Logic is nearer to a logical approach, due to their usage of stratification and modalities, but this might be a matter of taste.

 @wenkokke: The original work on Manifest Sharing has deadlocks, but it does seem like @reviewer3 is pointing towards the 2019 paper which ensures deadlock freedom via modalities.
 We believe that there is a correspondence between modalities and priorities, which we should perhaps mention in the related work section.
 However, proving this fact is out of scope for this paper.

-TODO: @elektra85 add discussion of priorities vs. modalities to the related work section
+- [ ] @elektra85 add discussion of priorities vs. modalities to the related work section

 > If the authors can justify a link as strong as CP's, please clarify.
 Otherwise, consider weakening or contextualising better the claim.